HunterStanton/sh4bin/README.md

 # sh4bin
 A tool to unpack/repack Silent Hill 4 .bin files.
-Is able to repack and unpack all Silent Hill 4 bin files successfully, however they do not currently load in-game and just crash.
+Is able to repack and unpack all Silent Hill 4 bin files successfully.
+It supports .bins with any number of chunks.
+In fact, it can unpack and repack bins with 512 chunks, way more than any .bin that shipped with SH4.

+**This is a low-level tool.
+If you are not familiar with the command line and a hex editor, you will not be able to use this tool for anything meaningful.**

 ## Usage
 * sh4bin.exe pack < input directory> <file.bin> - Packs a bin file from loose files in a folder